 I believe in peaceful protesting.
 After watching this bunch of idiots and the violence and damage they are inflicting - turn the water cannons on the lot of them!

 But what's the point when the legitimate avenue for getting things done is so cynically abused by politicians!
 I.e. voting for a party that goes around the country signing public pledges to abolish fees - and then gets into power and does totally the opposite.
 Clegg saying the country can't afford it is pure b****t.
+Despite what Clegg and others would like us to believe, the opposition parties were fully aware of the debt before the election and if anything, the recovery has been more impressive than expected, so no excuse there.

 What's the point of violent protests though?
 Where does that get you?
 No-one is going to want to listen to a bunch of thugs smashing things up and hurling abuse at the police.
 Their cause gets lost somewhere along the line and their right to protest should be taken away if they cannot protest peacefully.
 A peaceful protest gets you heard more than a violent one.
 Unfortunately, most of the thugs doing the smashing up were probably only there as a rent-a-mob and to cause as much damage as they could.
 I feel sorry for the people who went along to protest peacefully as they will all be tarred with the same brush.